Fun for All!

 Guests with disabilities should stop by Guest Services located at the Front Gate upon arrival at the park.
 A brochure (Guest Assistance Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Guest Services.

 A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at the Rental Center on the left just inside the Front Gate.
-However, since wheelchairs and ECVs are rented on a first-come, first-served basis and cannot be reserved in advance, we urge guests to bring their own wheelchair.
+However, since wheelchairs and ECVs are rented on a first-come, first-served basis, we urge guests to bring their own wheelchair.

 Special Access Entrances